semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

 See the [sem command line tool](https://docs.semaphoreci.com/article/53-sem-reference) for further details.

-## Setting up, editing and deleting Webhook notifications through the UI
+## Setting up, editing and deleting webhook notifications through the UI

 In the Configuration part of the sidebar, click on **Notifications** -> **Create New Notification**.
 Add the name of the notification and rules and click on the **Save